kcswimrac/ontheflyenergy/public/content/insights/where-electrical-phases-come-from.md

 But here's the part most people miss: **phase balance is fragile**.

 When AI loads snap online, or fast chargers ramp, the symmetry breaks.
 Voltage sags appear unevenly.
 Neutral currents rise.
 Transformers heat irregularly.
-These distortions ripple through everything—from industrial equipment to data center busways.
+These distortions ripple through everything, from industrial equipment to data center busways.

 Understanding the geometry behind phases is critical because the next decade of electrification depends on maintaining that symmetry under conditions it was never designed for.